Old Frisian: Weak verbs

 Unique to Old Frisian, there were only two weak verb classes; Gothic had twice as many, while Old Norse, Old English, Old Saxon, and Old High German each had three.
 Class I weak verbs comprised verbs which originally had a suffix, -jan, which created causative verbs from strong verb stems and factitive verbs from nouns and adjectives, such as dēma ('to judge') from dōm ('judgement').
 Morphophonologically, the j affected consonants through assibilation and the vowels through mutation.
 Class I weak verbs have the past tense suffix -de, or -te after voiceless consonants.
-Geminated consonants become simple in the preterite and past participles.
+Geminated consonants became singletons in the preterite and past participles.
 By contrast, class II weak verbs are typically those which end in -ia.
-These verbs have their past tense marked by the deletion of the i and the addition of the suffix -ade; the past participle is formed with the same deletion and a simple -ad suffix.
-Later forms of the suffixes are -ede and -ed, respectively.
+These verbs had their past tense marked by the deletion of the i and the addition of the suffix -ade; the past participle was formed with the same deletion and a simple -ad suffix.
+Later forms of the suffixes were -ede and -ed, respectively.
 In late Old West Frisian, these past tense suffixes were deleted.
 Class II has remained productive into the modern period; Frisian is the only branch of West Germanic languages to have preserved this class of verbs.

 Preterite-present

 Germanic languages have a verb class in which a form resembling a past-tense strong verb supplies the present-tense meaning while the past-tense form is re-formed with a weak verbal suffix; infinitive forms are also formed through innovation.
 These verbs exhibit expected vowel alternations for strong verbs for some forms while other forms are in line with expected weak verb declensions.
-These verbs are categorized into one of the six strong verb classes the strong verb form is derived from.
+In Old Frisian, they are categorized into one of the six strong verb classes the strong verb form is derived from.